ambiso/ambiso.github.io/content/2021-06-06-cscg-2021-secure-bank/index.md

 The protocol that the server runs is executed with a message and a PIN.
-The protocol resembles a password based authenticated key exchange (PAKE) as a shared secret that is bound to the PIN is obtained.
+The protocol resembles a password based authenticated key exchange (PAKE) since a shared secret that is bound to the PIN is obtained.
 Normally, we would have to know the PIN to compute the shared secret.
 However, a flaw lets us guess and check every possible PIN.
 The shared secret is then used to encrypt the challenge message,